Star Wars Celebration: Celebration Anaheim 2022

+Star Wars Celebration Orlando

-Celebration Orlando
+Celebration Orlando 2017

-It was announced on July 17, 2016, during the closing ceremonies at Celebration Europe III, that Celebration Orlando would take place April 13–16, 2017, in Orlando, Florida.
+Celebration Orlando took place from April 13 to 16, 2017, in Orlando, Florida.
 The convention celebrated the 40th Anniversary of Star Wars: A New Hope and the upcoming film, Star Wars: The Last Jedi.
 This was the first Star Wars Celebration that Harrison Ford attended.
 He made an appearance during the opening panel celebrating the 40 years of Star Wars held on April 13 which also included other stars and people important to the franchise including Kathleen Kennedy (president of Lucasfilm) and a surprise appearance by George Lucas and John Williams with the Orlando Philharmonic Orchestra, who performed parts of the soundtrack.
 A special tribute to Carrie Fisher was held by Mark Hamill on Friday, April 14.
 A teaser trailer of Star Wars: The Last Jedi premiered on Friday, April 14.
-On Saturday, April 15 it was announced that season 4 of Star Wars Rebels will be the last season of the series.
+On Saturday, April 15 it was announced that season 4 of Star Wars Rebels would be the last season of the series.
 The celebration was once again streamed live and free via StarWars.com and the Star Wars YouTube channel.

+Star Wars Celebration Chicago

-Celebration Chicago
+Celebration Chicago 2019

-The thirteenth Star Wars Celebration was held from April 11–15, 2019 inside Chicago's McCormick Place.
+The thirteenth Star Wars Celebration was held from April 11 to 15, 2019 inside Chicago's McCormick Place.
 A teaser trailer and title reveal for Star Wars: The Rise of Skywalker occurred on April 12; a franchise mural including art from the upcoming film was also unveiled.
 A trailer for the upcoming game Star Wars Jedi: Fallen Order was also showcased as well as teaser reels for The Clone Wars Season 7 and the new Disney+ exclusive show, The Mandalorian.
 It was announced in June 2019 that Celebration Chicago drew an estimated 65,000 fans.

-Also during Star Wars Celebration Chicago, Lucasfilm sound editor Matthew Wood teased that there would be a new Lego Star Wars Game.
+Also during Star Wars Celebration Chicago, Lucasfilm sound editor Matthew Wood teased that there would be a new Lego Star Wars game.

-Celebration Anaheim II

-It was announced on April 15, 2019, the last day of Celebration Chicago, that in 2020, the next Star Wars Celebration will be held for the second time in Anaheim, California.
-On June 15, 2020, it was announced that the 2020 Celebration had been cancelled due to the COVID-19 pandemic, with the next event scheduled for August 18–21, 2022 at the Anaheim Convention Center.
-The dates were later updated to May 26–29, 2022.

-Celebration Europe IV
+Star Wars Celebration Los Angeles

+Celebration Los Angeles 2027

-It was announced on May 29, 2022, during Celebration Anaheim II, that the next Celebration would be held at the ExCel Centre in London, England over April 7–10, 2023.
+It was announced on April 20, 2025 during the Celebration Japan 2025 closing ceremony that there would be no event in 2026.
+Instead the next Celebration would be held in Los Angeles in 2027.
+This four-day event will be held at the Los Angeles Convention Center from April 1 to 4 to commemorate the 50th anniversary of the first Star Wars film.